The Pirates of Penzance

 If we do not already know you and you have another song that shows off your vocal range and abilities you may sing a minute or less of that at the audition in addition to one of the songs below:

-SHEET MUSIC AND SONG CLIPS COMING SOON - please remember we are looking to match you to a character, auditions are always more than vocal ability!
+Please remember we are looking to match you to a character, auditions are always more than vocal ability!

 See the Character Breakdown here.